Communal work: Finland & the Baltics

 A tent is being raised in a talkoot for midsummer in Ylimuonio in 2005.

 Talkoot (from Finnish talkoo, almost always used in plural, talkoot) is a Finnish expression for a gathering of friends and neighbors organized to accomplish a task.
 The word is borrowed into Finland Swedish as talko but is unknown to most Swedes.
 However, cognate terms and in approximately the same context are used in Estonia (talgu(d)), Latvia (noun talka, verb talkot), and Lithuania (noun talka, verb talkauti).
 It is the cultural equivalent of communal work in a village community, although adapted to the conditions of Finland, where most families traditionally lived in isolated farms often miles away from the nearest village.

 A talkoot is by definition voluntary, and the work is unpaid.
 The voluntary nature might be imaginary due to social pressure, especially in small communities, and one's honour and reputation may be severely damaged by non-attendance or laziness.
-The task of the talkoot may be something that is a common concern for the good of the group, or it may be to help someone with a task that exceeds his or her own capacity.
-For instance, elderly neighbours or relatives can need help if their house or garden is damaged by a storm, or siblings can agree to arrange a party for a parent's special birthday as a talkoot.
+The task of the talkoot may be something that is a common concern for the good of the group, or it may be to help someone with a task that exceeds their own capacity.
+For example, a talkoot might be organized to clear storm damage from an elderly resident’s garden, or siblings might arrange one to coordinate a parent’s milestone birthday celebration.

 Typically, club houses, landings, churches, and parish halls can be repaired through a talkoot, or environmental tasks for the neighborhood are undertaken.
 The parents of pre-school children may gather to improve the playground, or the tenants of a tenement house may arrange a talkoot to put their garden in order for the summer or winter.
 A person unable to contribute with actual work may contribute food for the talkoot party, or act as a baby-sitter.
 When a talkoot is for the benefit of an individual, he or she is the host of the talkoot party and is obliged to offer food and drink.